wittyphoenix/WittyMetroidReduxPatches/README.md

   * This is an annoying little noob trap... very easy for a new player to forgot these gates close behind you. forces you to repeat a chunk of maridia if you forget.
 * Set autorun to "Off" as the default
   * Redux has it "on" by default. significantly changes the pace of the game imo
+* Remove ability for powerbomb to reveal tiles
+  * this feature feels redundant to me with X Ray already in the game

 **Credits**: